 You must have already read about the most common itinerary of Ladakh and hence, understand how to reach Ladakh too.
 I will not go into the details of planning a trip to Ladakh as this site is full of such articles.
 You can always leave a question on this site or in our community forums to get experts.

 Let's quickly dive into the details:

 I am not going to cover all the lakes that I know in Ladakh but some which are worth visiting I will enlist down in this article so that you can travel to them.
 Fortunately, these lakes are in Ladakh mainland but still unexplored and I am sure you would love to challenge yourself for yet another adventure trip to Ladakh.

 I have excluded the Surajtal and Deepaktal lakes on Manali Leh Highway.
 So, let’s look at these unexplored lakes in Ladakh one by one and let’s see how many will you visit on the next trip to Ladakh.

 1. Kyon Tso 1 or Ryul Tso and 2.
 Kyon Tso 2 or Chiling Tso

-The first two in the list are the twin lakes located deep in the isolation of Changthang region near Hanle.
+The first two lakes in the list are the twin lakes located deep in the isolation of Changthang region near Hanle.
 These twin lakes are close to each other, one on your left and other on the right.
 We visited them in 2013 on DoW Ladakh Mega meet and it was pure heaven.
-Some people visit these desolate lakes when traveling to Tso Moriri from Hanle directly too.
+Some people visit these desolate

 Pro Tip: If you are doing a self drive these remote places in Leh – Ladakh or Zanskar Valley, then make sure to read the article 40 Must Have Things to Carry on a Self Drive Trip to Ladakh